 This easy-to-grow dark, leafy green is a great option for anyone looking to increase their iron intake without eating more meat.
-Loaded with vitamins and minerals, spinach is a versatile green that is deliciously eaten raw or cooked - and can also be creatively hidden in some recipes to give picky-eaters a few extra nutrients.
+Gardeners with a knack for how to grow spinach are likely aware that this versatile green is packed with vitamins, is deliciously eaten raw or cooked - and can also be creatively hidden in some recipes to give picky eaters a few extra nutrients.

-Adding it to your morning smoothie can keep blood pressure and energy levels stable throughout the day, boost your brain power and balance your gut health.
+Adding it to your morning smoothie can keep blood pressure and energy levels stable throughout the day, boost your brain power, and balance your gut health.
+It is also a reliable crop in most growing zones and can yield a consistent harvest throughout the growing season.

 Growing spinach in GardenSoxx® | Plant Family: Amaranthaceae